Gambia to seek legal advice over African Petroleum licences - minister

-DAKAR/OSLO Gambia's Oil Minister said on Thursday he planned to seek legal advice over a disagreement with Oslo-listed African Petroleum concerning the status of two off-shore exploration licences.
+DAKAR/OSLO (Reuters) - Gambia's Oil Minister said on Thursday he planned to seek legal advice over a disagreement with Oslo-listed African Petroleum concerning the status of two off-shore exploration licences.

 Reuters reported on Tuesday that Gambia had ended discussions with the firm on extending exploration in two of the West African country's most promising blocks, causing shares to tumble for two consecutive days.